How much advance notice do you need to hold a wedding date?

 No. But we do recommend a book called The Five Love Languages by Gary Chapman (A New York Times Bestseller) Great advice for keeping your love alive throughout the years.
 Great advice also for individuals that have been married before.
 It is an easy read and you can buy it on Amazon new or used at a low cost.
 We can also recommend a marriage counselor.

 How long have you been officiating weddings?
 Since 2004.
 We have officiated hundreds of weddings.
 You can check out many of our reviews on weddingwire.com

 What type of weddings have you done?

-Our experience includes theme based weddings, vow renewals, military weddings, inter-faith, single faith, civil, non-religious, spiritual, outdoor weddings (all seasons), several wedding rituals (i.e. sand ceremony, unity candle, ceremony of roses, love lock, hand-fasting, wine ceremony, love letter wine box ceremony, tree planting and more) We have scripting for them and welcome your own ideas.
+Our experience includes theme based weddings, vow renewals, military weddings, inter-faith, single faith, civil, non-religious, spiritual, outdoor weddings (all seasons), over 20 wedding rituals (i.e. sand ceremony, unity candle, ceremony of roses, love lock, hand-fasting, wine ceremony, love letter wine box ceremony, tree planting and more) We have scripting for them and welcome your own ideas.